Biostatistics Major, B.S.P.H.

 The Department of Biostatistics offers an honors program in which undergraduates can pursue individualized study and undertake a research project in their senior year.
 Students who have a grade point average of 3.3 or higher are eligible to participate in honors research and write an honors thesis.
 Faculty members’ readiness to guide the students in their honors work governs the final selection of those allowed to enter the program.
 Students completing an honors thesis must register for BIOS 693H and BIOS 694H.

-The required course, BIOS 664, fulfills the experiential education Gen Ed requirement in the Making Connections curriculum.
-In addition, students are required to take BIOS 691 (usually during the fall semester of the senior year).
+Students are required to take BIOS 691 (usually during the fall semester of the senior year).
 This course consists of an orientation to and observation of six or more major nonacademic institutions in North Carolina’s Research Triangle Park area that employ biostatisticians, including contract research organizations and nonprofit companies.
-BIOS 691 does not fulfill the General Education experiential education requirement.

 Study Abroad